Quantum symmetries of Hadamard matrices: Quantum symmetries

 If $S$ is a generating set of $\RCat_G$, we can actually use only the relations corresponding to the generators:

 As we already mentioned, quantum groups are used to describe (quantum) symmetries of some (quantum) structures.
-For instance, a quantum group $G$ is said to \emph{act} on a finite quantum space $X$ if there is a unital $*$-homomorphism $\alpha\colon C(X)\to C(X)\otimes\Olg(G)$ satisfying certain properties.
+For instance, a quantum group $G$ is said to \emph{act} on a finite (quantum) space $X$ if there is a unital $*$-homomorphism $\alpha\colon C(X)\to C(X)\otimes\Olg(G)$ satisfying certain properties.
 The quantum automorphism group of $X$ is then defined to be the universal quantum group $G$ acting on $X$ (i.e.\ the largest possible acting faithfully).

-Now the main point is that the additional properties can always be conveniently described in the categorical language.
-We basically want that the action preserves the properties of the structure.
-In other words, the action should commute with the structure maps.
+Now the main point is that these certain properties can always be conveniently described in the categorical language.
+We want that the action to preserve the structure.
+That is, the action should commute with the structure maps.
 But commuting with the structure maps is nothing but some set of intertwiner relations.
 So, we can make the following vague definition: